 You could work on a variety of databases such as a bank’s customer account networks or hospital’s database of patient records.

-You’d make sure each database system works properly and is easy for your colleagues to use when they deal with customers or clients.
+You would make sure each database system works properly and is easy for your colleagues to use when they deal with customers or clients.

 On a new system, you would work with the organisation to:

-You’d need to understand data protection issues and keep up to date with developments in technology.
+You would need to understand data protection issues and keep up to date with developments in technology.

 You may also supervise technical support staff, train people who will use the system and produce performance reports for managers.